Jasplet/swspy/README.md

 ## Examples:

-Various example notebooks can be found in the examples directory, including the examples contained in the paper: Hudson et al. (in review), Seismica.
+Various example notebooks can be found in the examples directory, including the examples contained in the paper: [Hudson et al. (2023), Seismica.](https://seismica.library.mcgill.ca/article/view/1031).